namhyung/uftrace/doc/uftrace-record.md

 \--disable
 :   Start uftrace with tracing disabled.
 This is only meaningful when used with a `trace_on` trigger.

-\--demangle=*TYPE*
-:   Use demangled C++ symbol names for filters, triggers, arguments and/or return values.
-Possible values are "full", "simple" and "no".
-Default is "simple" which ignores function arguments and template parameters.

 -A *SPEC*, \--argument=*SPEC*
 :   Record function arguments.
 This option can be used more than once.
 See *ARGUMENTS*.